Linear Voltage Regulator Circuit Design: series pass regulators

 Linear Power Supply Circuits Primer & Tutorial Includes:

-The series voltage regulator or as it is sometimes called the series pass regulator is the most commonly used approach for providing the final voltage regulation in a linear regulated power supply.
+The series voltage regulator or as it is sometimes called the series pass regulator is the most commonly used circuit design approach for providing the final voltage regulation in a linear regulated power supply.

-The series linear regulator provides a high level of performance, especially when low noise, ripple and transients are required in the regulated output.
+The series linear voltage regulator provides a high level of performance, especially when low noise, ripple and transients are required in the regulated output and the circuits are often relatively easy to design.

-There is a good variety of circuits using discrete electronics components that provide linear regulation with a series pass element, and in addition to this, virtually all linear regulator ICs use this approach.
+There is a good variety of linear voltage regulator circuits using discrete electronics components that provide regulation with a series pass element - the series pass technique is that which is most widely used in power supply units.

 This means that there are many options for series voltage regulators that are open when undertaking the electronic circuit design of a power supply.